alfaro96/scikit-lr/docs/source/getting_started/install.rst

 .. note::

-    To make it easy to get up with scikit-lr, you can use the official `official Docker image`_.
+    You can use the `official Docker image`_ to setup a development environment.

 .. note::

     If you plan on submitting a pull-request, you should clone from your fork instead.

 .. note::